Last Updated: 7/3/2020

 If you have a fever, a persistent cough or are experiencing shortness of breath, PLEASE DO NOT ENTER our premises.
 Do not go to the reception area, even if it is just to reschedule the appointment.
 Many of our patients are on immunosuppressive medications and exposing them to COVID-19 must be avoided.
 We are checking patient temperatures at the front door.
 Everyone must wear a mask.
 Except for a translator, do not bring anyone else with you to your appointment.

 We are closely monitoring the public health recommendations and announcements from the Centers for Disease Control and Prevention regarding the COVID-19 (coronavirus) pandemic.
 Among other things, the CDC suggests washing your hands frequently and practicing social distancing.
-Our offices are still open for patients receiving infusions or in-office administered medications.
-All other appointments have been converted to phone or video conference.
+Some appointments may be done through phone or video conference.
 If you use immunosuppressive drugs, and have no symptoms of infection, you should continue your usual treatment.